rinovan18/dropsolid/README.md

 feature level than it is to try and delete and alter the things the higher levels have already set up.
 It will be faster in the long run.

+Don't uninstall Seven theme, eventhough installing another theme as Admin theme due to it being a dependency in the Features.

 ##### Search API
 Every "Feature", every content type, implements a "Search Index" view mode.
 This view mode is added to the default Content Index (by default a database